cosmos/cosmos-sdk/docs/architecture/adr-004-split-denomination-keys.md

 External APIs will need to scan all balances under an account to retain backwards-compatibility - additional methods should be added to fetch a balance for a single denomination only.

+### Supply module

+The supply module, in order to implement the total supply invariant, will now need to scan all accounts & call `GetBalance` using the `x/bank` Keeper for the denomination in question, then sum the balances and check that they match the expected total supply.

 ## Status

 Proposed.